-If you teach a lower elementary grade or you home school and you’re looking for some materials to teach about our new president, head on over to my other blog, How To Teach Kids.
+If you teach a lower elementary grade or you home school, and you’re needing to teach a lesson about our president, there are some materials on my other blog, How To Teach Kids.
 There is a simple lesson about President Trump and several free printables including:

 Pardon the dust, though.
 How to Teach Kids is still under construction and lacks a side bar.
 But hopefully, it will be back before too long.
 (FYI, my site was hacked and I completely lost my original theme.)
 Hope you find something that will be helpful to you there!

 If you answered “zoo,” you’re correct.
 The Fort Worth Zoo is a beautiful place to visit.
 Definitely worth coming to if you’re anywhere in the area.
 It has won awards and is included in the top museums of the U.S., depending on which list you’re reading.